imaitland/blog/README.md

 - [ ] Write an image hoster service to make it easy to embed responsive images.

 ## Some Context
-> :dromedary_camel: I made this static site generator to get a better grip on using Rust for web development, and for fun.
-As such it's fairly specific to my tastes and use case.

-> :crocodile: I think that to a casual observer it provides a useful reference for parsing markdown, generating html templates and a simple webserver.
-I certainly found it ergonomic and fun to build this in Rust.
+> :crocodile: I think that to a casual observer this codebase provides a useful reference for parsing markdown, generating html templates and a simple webserver all within Rust.